Kaleybar: Zoğal Festival

-The micro-climate, generated by the surrounding mountains, is particularly suited for the production of zoğal (Cornus mas, Persian: زغال اخته, Turkish:Kızılcık).
+The micro-climate, generated by the surrounding mountains, is particularly suited for the production of zoğal (Cornus mas, Persian: زغال اخته, Azeri language:Kızılcık).
 The berries, which ripen in mid to late summer, are sold in numerous small shops alongside the Shahid Ansari Street.
 The smell of fermenting dark ruby-red fruits and the sight of menacing wasps perching on them is a vivid mental imagery a tourist may get as a lifelong pleasant impression.
 The local, though, would cherish the landscape of their town mingled with the vivid yellow blossoming zoğal trees in early spring.

 The surplus berries will be sun-dried on flat roof tops and sold to the market as an ingredient of Erişte Aşı (Persian: آش رشته).
 Unfortunately, the local version of this thick soup is not offered in restaurants.

 In recent years, the local government has organized Zoğal festivals as a means of promoting tourism.

-Babak Castle
+Bâbak Castle

 The relatively well preserved Babak Castle at an altitude of 2300 m is located is located some 3 km of the town.
 This Sasanid era fortress is named after the ninth century Iranian resistance leader, Babak Khorramdin., who resisted Arab armies until year 839.